What is Project Planning? – Estimating New Work (Proposal)

 The EAC is the total actuals expended on the project + the dollarized time phased resources needed to complete the work.
 That time phased resource plan for work to be completed is called the Estimate-to-Complete (ETC).
 EAC and ETC can’t live without each other.

 The EAC is a forecast of the project’s cost when the work is complete.
 Throughout the project plans may change, the resources may change too, and it is the responsibility of the project manager to revise the work and replan tasks to best accomplish the end goal.

 ERP software like Unanet can help streamline your entire project planning process, from estimate to budget to forecast.
 Our project management system is a single solution filled with invaluable tools that provide real-time insights and data to get your business where it needs to go.
-Learn more in our eBook, Excelling at Business Outcomes, and our white paper, 9 Simple Steps to Convince Your Leaderships to Adopt Project Portfolio Management (PPM).
+Learn more in our eBook, Selecting an ERP for Professional Services, and our white paper, 9 Simple Steps to Convince Your Leaderships to Adopt Project Portfolio Management (PPM).